 One spare indicating lamp of each type installed.

-½ pint of touchup paint matching enclosure finish.
+1/2 pint of touchup paint matching enclosure finish.

 Contact lubricant.

 [Ground and test device [for 50 kA or lower ratings], manually operated, suitable for phasing out, testing and grounding switchgear bus or feeder when the device is installed in place of circuit breaker shall include the following: